 2. Food smells and other odors

 There’s no such thing as secretly bringing in a tuna fish sandwich to work.
-Yet, there’s always that employee who things he or she can, and no one will notice.
+Yet, there’s always that employee who thinks he or she can and no one will notice.

 Strong smells can be a distraction to some, whether it’s the annoyance of a lingering smell or the problem of an allergic reaction.
 Certain types of foods that have strong odors, such as fish, would best be consumed in the break room.
 Keep in mind that some workers may also be sensitive to air fresheners, perfume and cologne.